 mqtt: image: matteocollina/mosca ports: - 1883:1883 mqttbridge: image: stjohnjohnson/smartthings-mqtt-bridge volumes: - ./mqtt-bridge:/config ports: - 8080:8080 links: - mqtt homeassistant: image: homeassistant/home-assistant:latest ports: - 80:80 volumes: - ./home-assistant:/config - /etc/localtime:/etc/localtime:ro links: - mqtt

 This will start home-assistant, MQTT, and the Bridge, in dependency order.
-All config can reference the name of the docker container instead of using IP addresses (e.g. mqtt for the broker host in Home Assistant).
+All configuration can reference the name of the Docker container instead of using IP addresses (e.g., MQTT for the broker host in Home Assistant).

 How it works

 HTTP Endpoint: There are really only 2 ways to communicate with the SmartThings hub that we could find.
 The easiest approach is to create a RESTful SmartApp authenticated with OAuth that provides state changes via HTTP directly.
 This approach is pretty straightforward to implement, but it requires communication with the SmartThings cloud service, and can’t be done entirely on your LAN.
 We hoped to keep all communication internal, and came up with a second approach.